Transatlanticism: Touring

 The band regrouped to rehearse for the tour behind Transatlanticism in late 2003.
 In contrast to their previous live setups, which were simpler and more focused on the four instruments, the band made it a priority to include samplers to incorporate the soundscapes present on Transatlanticism.
 Previously, the quartet had driven themselves from city to city in an Econoline van.
 For this tour, their accommodations were upgraded: they paid for a tour bus for the first time.
 Gibbard justified the expense in an interview with CMJ: "All of us are past this Catholic-style indie-rock guilt about taking a bus.
 No, dude, taking a bus is rad."
 They toured throughout late 2003 alongside Nada Surf, The Long Winters, and Mates of State.
 It was the band's first tour with only one supporting act per show.
 Their rationale was that as their catalog had grown, it felt more reasonable to play longer shows.
-In early 2004, they again toured the U.S., co-headlining with Ben Kweller.
+In early 2004, they again toured the U.S., co-headlining with Ben Kweller and Pedro the Lion.

 Its touring commitments for Transatlanticism included spots at the 2004 Coachella Festival in Indio, California, New York's Siren Festival, Q101's "Block Party" in Chicago, and the "Bite of Portland" festival, a fundraiser for the Special Olympics Oregon.
 Pearl Jam invited the band to open for them on their 2004 Vote for Change tour, and the band concluded the year with another headlining tour across the U.S., between October and November 2004.
 They were originally set to open for pop punk group Blink-182 that December, but the band had to cancel as Gibbard developed a benign cyst on his leg that required surgery and a rest period.
 All of the touring for Transatlanticism took place Stateside; touring overseas was complicated for the band, as their record label contracts were split between nine different companies there.
 These issues and the band's rising stardom led them to court major-labels in 2004.
 The band's touring behind Transatlanticism is documented in the film Drive Well, Sleep Carefully by director Justin Mitchell.